dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 bool found = jObject.TryGetValue("NonExistingProperty", out object _);
 ```

+## Allowing any CLR type in JsonValue<T>
+Although `JsonValue<T>` is intended to support simple value types, any CLR value including POCOs and various collection types can be specified, assuming they are supported by the serializer.

+However, normally one would use `JsonArray` or `JsonObject` instead to create a new POCO or collection.
+A POCO or collection in this scenario is serialized as expected (as a JSON object or array) but when deserialized the type will be either a `JsonObject` or a `JsonArray`, not a `JsonValue<T>`.

+One reason to support this (and not throw) is because it is not possible to identify what comprises a POCO (`JsonObject`) vs. a value from the `<T>` in `JsonValue<T>`.
+However, an array (`JsonArray`) can be identified somewhat reliabily since `<T>` will implement `IEnumerable`.

+Unless we remove the support for custom data types, allowing any type of object in `JsonValue<T>` is assumed.

 ## Support for C# object initializers
 ### Terse syntax with operators (non-dynamic)
 ```cs